Homotopy Methods for Convex Optimization: Acknowledgments

 \section{Acknowledgments}

 This research was funded in part by the Austrian Science Fund (FWF) [doi:\href{https://www.doi.org/10.55776/P33122}{10.55776/P33122}].
-For open access purposes, the authors have applied a CC BY public copyright license to any author accepted manuscript version arising from this submission.
 AK further acknowledges funding of the Austrian Academy of Sciences (\"OAW) through the DOC scholarship 26547.
 Moreover, AK wants to thank Hamza Fawzi, and Ois\'{i}n Faust for fruitful discussions.

 \addtocontents{toc}{ }